 This post is sponsored by Ryder E-Commerce by Whiplash.

 Ecommerce.
 It’s more than a buzzword or a fleeting trend.
-In 2022, ecommerce plays a huge role in the ‘new normal’ – where customer satisfaction is at the forefront of every brand experience and shopping can be done virtually anywhere – without ever leaving the house.
+In today’s world, ecommerce plays a huge role in the ‘new normal’ – where customer satisfaction is at the forefront of every brand experience and shopping can be done virtually anywhere – without ever leaving the house.

 Over the last five years, the ecommerce industry has grown from 10% of global retail sales to a whopping 20.4% – a huge jump for any business sector to make in such a small amount of time.